dreamportdev/Osdev-Notes/04_Scheduling/03_Tasks_And_Threads.md

 Even if in the previous chapter we briefly introduced the concept of process, here we are going to have a more detailed explanation and introduce a also the whreads concept.

-* _Process_ - Even we introduced it in the previous chapter, let's give a more detailed definition for it.
-A _process_ (also known as thread, job) is a program in execution they are identified by a _Process Control Block_ (PCB) that holds it's definition.
+* _Process_ - We introduced it in the previous chapter, let's give a more detailed definition for it.
+A _process_ (also known as task, job) is a program in execution, it is identified by a _Process Control Block_ (PCB) that holds it's definition.
 Part of the definition is design dependent, but all the informations needed when switching between tasks are stored there.
 * _Threads_ - Threads are often referred as lightweight processes, they are part of the process, and contains portion of the program to run, they can be scheduled too, introducing the concept of parallelism (that we explain briefly later).
 An os that support multiple threads per process is called `Multithread`.
 A process in this scenario is composed of at least one thread.
 They share some information with the process, like virtual memory space, privilege level, memory heap, but in the same time each threads has it's own stack, it's own registers, instruction pointer, etc.

 Now as already said many times the design decisions will have an impact on how a process will be structured when developing a scheduler we can end up in one of the following scenarios: